espocrm/documentation/administration/formula.md

 `record\findRelatedOne('Account', accountId, 'oppotunities', 'createdAt', 'desc', 'open')`

 FILTER is a name of a filter pre-defined in the system.
 It's also possible to apply a [list report](../user-guide/reports.md) as a filter.
 More info [below](#filter).

+Note: Before version 5.9.0 ORDER_BY and ORDER arguments were mandatory.

 #### record\attribute